AstaCarl/daos-project/README.md

 **Project setup**

+1. Make sure to be on the `main` branch of the project.
-1. Run `npm install` in both backend folder and frontend folder
+2. Run `npm install` in both backend folder and frontend folder.
-2. Create .env file in backend folder with secrets corresponding to the env.example.
+3. Create .env file in backend folder with secrets corresponding to the env.example.

 **Run project**